-ImprimisRx is our ophthalmology focused pharmaceutical compounding business.
-We offer to over 7,000 physician customers and their patients critical medicines to meet their needs that are unmet by commercially available drugs.
+ImprimisRx is our ophthalmic focused prescription pharmaceutical business.
+We offer to over 9,000 physician customers and their patients medically necessary prescription drugs to meet their needs that are otherwise unmet by commercially available drugs.
 We make our formulations available at prices that are, in most cases, lower than non-customized commercial drugs.
-Our current ophthalmology formulary includes over twenty compounded formulations, many of which are patented or patent-pending, and are customizable for the specific needs of a patient.
-Some examples of our compounded medications are various combinations of drugs formulated into one bottle and numerous preservative free formulations.
-Depending on the formulation, the regulations of a specific state and ultimately the needs of the patient, ImprimisRx products may be dispensed as patient-specific medications from our 503A pharmacy, or for in-office use, made according to current good manufacturing practices (or cGMPs) or other U.S. Food and Drug Administration ("FDA") guidance documents, in our FDA-registered NJOF outsourcing facility.
+Our current ophthalmic formulary includes over twenty compounded formulations, many of which are patented or patent-pending, and are customizable for the specific needs of a patient.
+Some examples of our compounded medications are various combinations of drugs formulated into one bottle and numerous preservative-free formulations.
+Depending on the formulation, the regulations of a specific state, and ultimately the needs of the patient, ImprimisRx products may be dispensed as patient-specific medications from our 503A pharmacy, or for in-office use, made according to federal current good manufacturing practices (or cGMPs) or other FDA guidance documents, in our FDA-registered New Jersey Outsourcing Facility ("NJOF").